Main menu:

 Q. Why are the anti vortex baffles angled?

 A. Water falling even a short distance into a body of water creates a lot of bubbles.
-The baffles break up large bubbles and prevent a lot of bubbles entering the outlets.
+The baffles deflect large bubbles and prevent a lot of bubbles entering the outlets.

 Q. Will the flow of water through a tank’s bottom inlet stir up the sediment?